SUMMER CELEBRATIONS

 Waterloo Region is brimming with a diverse range of events symbolic of the people and places that shape the area’s identity.
 The only issue will be finding enough room on your calendar!

-From popular mainstays such as the Uptown Waterloo Jazz Festival to relative newcomers like Art Hop, there are numerous ways to get out and play over the coming weeks and months.
+From popular mainstays such as the Uptown Waterloo Jazz Festival to newcomers like Art Hop and Caribana Ignite, there are numerous ways to get out and play over the coming weeks and months.

 Waterloo Region’s proximity to the GTA and surrounding areas makes it an instant, year-round favourite for road-trippers and locals alike.
 With Kitchener, Waterloo and Cambridge located minutes apart and the region’s four townships easy to access, visitors can easily fill their day or weekend with an assortment of experiences.